Canon G7 X Mark II vs Nikon P900

 Concerning the storage of imaging data, both the G7X Mark II and the P900 write their files to SDXC cards.
 The G7X Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the P900 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Nikon Coolpix P900 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+Both the G7X Mark II and the P900 have been discontinued, but can regularly be found used on ebay.
+The P900 was replaced by the Nikon P950, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.